-Stamp duty is a tax on large-scale transfers of acquisition (think businesses, property and houses).
+Stamp duty is a tax on transfers of some types of assets (think businesses, property and houses).
 It’s one of the largest expenses you’ll face when buying a new home (outside of the home itself) and it definitely needs to be factored into your overall budget.

 Unfortunately, there’s not much you can do about Stamp Duty, but it does vary from state to state with concessions available for first time homeowners.
 Try out our calculator to find out what it might cost you.

 Equity is the value of your property minus how much of your loan is left to pay off.
 Note the word value and not price, as equity is measured against the value of your home today, not when you purchased your property.